mlhagood/IT-Project/README.md

   * Fix background section colors
     * Alternate between sky and gray colors to fit formats
   * Change the courses background
-    * Adjust to fit the color pallete of index.html
+    * Adjust to fit the color palette of index.html
     * Move the teacher section above the Course Section
-    * Adjust Navbar accordingly
+    * Adjust navbar accordingly
   * Fix color of indicator in club section
     * Change from white to match font color below it to make it visible
   * Add a header to the events section